git-disl/CPL_attack/README.md

-### Here is a brief description of each file.
+### Here is a brief description of each file in the CPL folder.
-LFW_Deep_Leakage_from_Gradients.ipynb: lfw implementation for DLG attack in (NIPS2019) "Deep leakage from gradients."

 LFW_enhanced_random_ASR.ipynb: CPL attack with geometric initialization